Quantifying culinary diversity across countries.

 PKHALI or MKHALI – chopped and minced vegetables: cabbage, eggplant, spinach, beans, beets, combined with ground walnuts, vinegar, onions, garlic, and herbs.
 The common ingredient of all variations of pkhali is puréed walnut sauce.

-LOBIO – a dish of kidney beans, onions, and garlic, braised in a clay pot and served with mchadi bread.
+LOBIO – beans in a pot with pickles and herbs, a dish of kidney beans, onions, and garlic, braised in a clay pot.

 Ajapsandali